nivlab/nivturk-templates/questionnaires/pswq/README.md

    "Very typical of me"                     // scored as 4 ];

-var reverse = [false, false, true, false, false, false, false, true,
+var reverse = [true, false, true, false, false, false, false, true,
                false, true, true, false, false, false, false, false];

 var instructions = 'Select the option that best describes how typical or characteristic each item is of you.';